kumsa-Mergia/aterera/components/README.md

-Here’s a polished and professional version of your `README.md`, with improved grammar, structure, and clarity:

----

 # 🌞 Cross-Country Solar Potential Comparison Dashboard

 This **Streamlit dashboard** provides a visual and statistical comparison of solar energy potential across **Benin**, **Sierra Leone**, and **Togo**.
 The app utilizes cleaned datasets to analyze and compare key solar metrics, helping users identify the most promising regions for solar energy development.